hassanfarescodes/RetroSpectrum/README.md

 Source documentation can be viewed in 'docs/' which includes DSP and Security related documentation as well.

+Additionally, Keyboard_Shortcuts.pdf provides a useful explanation of various features that can be controlled with the keyboard.

 ## License

 GNU GENERAL PUBLIC LICENSE Version 3